cedra-labs/docs/docs/guides/escrow.md

 # Build an Escrow Contract

-In this guide, we'll walk through how Cedra's escrow module works by explaining its flow.
+In this guide, we'll walk through how escrow works by explaining its flow.
 We'll cover how funds are locked, released, or returned in a secure and predictable way.

 The escrow system supports two types of locking: